-This burrito bowl recipe has wonderful thai flavors that you can easily make at home, with chicken, cilantro and fresh lime, for a tasty dish.
+This Thai burrito bowl recipe has tangy flavors from Thai cuisine that you can easily make with chicken, cilantro and lime, for a tasty dish.

 Normally the burrito is served in a tortilla.
 However, when my friend suggested we order the bowl, I was all for it.
-Less carbs, with all the goodness still in place.
+Fewer carbs, with all the goodness still in place.

 - 2 cooked chicken breasts shredded